-Between: Living Life in Neither Extreme (Montezuma Publishing) is a collection of essays that were formerly featured on my blog.
+Between: Living Life in Neither Extreme (Montezuma Publishing, 2017) is a collection of essays that were formerly featured on my blog.

-Love Letters: Saving Romance in the Digital Age (Routledge) will be out in June 2018.
+Love Letters: Saving Romance in the Digital Age (Routledge) was published in June 2018.

 Contemporary Parenting and Parenthood: From News Headlines to New Research (Praeger) will be out in late 2018.